armijnhemel/devicecode/README.md

 environment.
 If this isn't your cup of tea, then the requirements for running the scripts are (currently) quite modest (see `requirements.txt`).

-To run the script you will need a dump file (see above) and an existing Git repository to write to.
-It is best to create a fresh directory and init a Git repository, for example:
+To run the script you will need a dump file (see above).
+It is recommended that the directory you write to is an existing Git repository.
+One method is to create a fresh directory and init a Git repository, for example:

 ```
 $ mkdir devicecode